JittoJoseph/Jarvis-Desktop-Voice-Assistant/README.md

      python -m venv .venv
      ```

-   - Execute this command before activating venv if you are getting a execution policy error.
+   - Execute this command before activating venv if you are getting an execution policy error.
        ```bash
        Set-ExecutionPolicy Unrestricted -Scope Process
        ```